Stomach Cancer

 Your team will coordinate your care—arranging your tests and appointments with a variety of physicians who treat stomach cancer.

-Your physicians will offer treatments to ease your symptoms and deliver palliative care services to improve your quality of life.
+Our physicians will offer treatments to ease your symptoms and deliver palliative care to improve your quality of life.
 Your treatment options may include chemotherapy, surgery, radiation therapy or even clinical trials.

-As Indiana's only cancer center with National Cancer Institute designation, we partner with the Indiana University School of Medicine to give you access to leading edge treatments and innovative cancer research.
+IU Health has Indiana's only cancer center with National Cancer Institute designation.
+We partner with the Indiana University School of Medicine to give you access to leading edge treatments and innovative cancer research.

 Physicians at IU Health offer several treatment plans for stomach cancer.
 Treatment depends on the specific type of cancer and its location within the stomach.
 It also depends on whether or not the cancer has spread to other organs or your lymphatic system.